BROKLab/brok-monorepo/README.md

 - The Graph API indexing captable contracts [thegraph.com](https://thegraph.com/en/)

 ### Enviroment setup
+1. Copy .env.example to .env in packages/captable, packages/demo-frontend and packages/demo-server.
 1. Get yourself an Ethereum RPC and Ethereum secret and put these into /.env and ./packages/captable/.env
+1. Then you should be able to generate the SDK for any chain.

+Other env variables are mostly used for deployment to remote servers.